sampak/findgame-frontend/README.md

 ## Features

+- **Add Friends:** Easily add new friends to your list based on shared games and interests.
+- **Discover New Players:** Find and connect with new players who have similar game libraries, enhancing your multiplayer experience.
+- **Game Roulette:** Can't decide what to play?
+Use the "Draw a Game" feature to randomly select a game from your shared library.
+- **Browse Steam Library:** View and explore your entire Steam games library directly within the app.
+- **Profile Update:** The app automatically updates your profile every 15 minutes to ensure your information is always current.
+- **Daily Library Update:** Your game library is refreshed daily at 11:00 PM to include any new additions or changes.

 ### Simple Authentication

 Easily log in using your Steam credentials to access your personalized game library and social features.